HendrixString/Android-PdfMyXml/README.md

 ## Notable features
 * should work on all Android versions
 * completely scalable
-* supports bitmap re usage
+* supports bitmap re usage.
+* production proved code.
+Used in a commercial project.

 ##### Examples
 1. First create XML layouts. give it dimensions in pixels (and for all it's sub views) and proportions according landscape or portrait according to ratio 1:1.41.<br/><br/>